-Table 2 - Commented summary of Table TD-2 Appendix A.
+Table 2 - Commented summary of Table [RD8] Appendix A.

 FRM compliancy Ranking Sensor and support Comments High A+ Airborne radar altimeter ku-band Measurand similar to S3 Still needs snow depth information to obtain the sea ice thickness.
-Thus requires a snow radar.
-A+ Upward Looking Sonar moorings They measure the draft of the ice, i.e. about 90% of the sea ice thickness, which is much more precise than the 10% of the SIT measured with the freeboard.
-A Airborne lidar Measures the total freeboard ( $FB{tot}$ = $FB{ice}$ +SD).
+Thus requires a snow radar or improved waveform retracking adapted for airborne Ku-band sensors A+ Upward Looking Sonar moorings They measure the draft of the ice, i.e. about 90% of the sea ice thickness, which is much more precise than the 10% of the SIT measured with the freeboard. А Airborne lidar Measures the total freeboard ($FB{tot} = FB{ice} + SD$).
 Needs to be used in combination with snow depth radar.
-They could provide surface roughness information for satellite altimetry if the flight covers a full footprint.
-A Airborne EM sensor Measures the total thickness (SIT+SD).
-Thus needs to be combined with a snow radar.
+They could provide surface roughness information for satellite altimetry if the flight covers a full footprint. А Airborne EM sensor Measures the total thickness (SIT+SD).
+Thus, needs to be combined with a snow radar.
 Associated uncertainties missing and in particular flags for very thick and deformed ice, where the AEM sensor tends to underestimate the SIT.
 High in support of A ranked sensors B+ Airborne snow radar Mandatory to convert freeboard to SIT.
 B+ In situ drillings/snow pit etc. Mandatory to validate other FDR (buoys deployment, airborne and drone campaigns).
 Currently only methods to better understand the snow layer i.e., snow density, snow stratigraphy, salinity in the snow layer, ice densities. В Airborne geolocated visual (e.g. geotiff) Mainly to support the lead/floe classification for post-processing of airborne lidar and ku-band radar data.
-Can be used as validation for the lead/floe surface classification of dedicated satellite along-track underflights. В IMBs from drifting buoys (Ice-T) The buoys provide information of SIT, FB ice , SD and drift.
+Can be used as validation for the lead/floe surface classification of dedicated satellite along-track underflights. В IMBs from drifting buoys (Ice-T) The buoys provide information of SIT, FB {ice} , SD and drift.
 However, current SD estimates are impacted by excessive uncertainties.
-Thus new SD sensors must be investigated.
+Thus, new SD sensors must be investigated.